 The north of Thailand is characterized by green jungle, vast mountains, and diverse culture.
 In particular, the city of Chiang Mai and the sleepy town of Pai attract tourists who are looking for relaxation, authenticity, and nature.
 You will find what you are looking for in the mountains and forests of the north.
 Because here you can experience the beauty and tranquility of unspoilt nature, but also culture.
 In fact, countless ethnic groups have settled in the mountains of Thailand, who mainly do agriculture there.
 Many of the peoples are now part of tourism in Thailand and offer tourists insights into the life of the groups.
 In the region around Chiang Dao, a city in the Chiang Mai province, you can visit hill tribes.
 I visited a small remote village in the mountains of Chiang Dao on my backpacking trip through Thailand.
 In this mountain village, whose accommodations are run by the Lisu, I stayed in a simple wooden hut.
 The huts are very simple and there is no hot water or cell phone reception.
 Back then I even missed a World Cup game for the German national team.
 But I had a view of the gigantic mountains and forests and was able to really relax and enjoy the peace and quiet far away from civilization.
 On my travel blog I will show you my unforgettable impressions from this natural village in the Chiang Dao National Park.
-I hope you enjoy reading.
-I look forward to your feedback or questions.
+I hope you enjoy reading my travelogue.
+I look forward to your feedback.

 How to get to the small mountain village in Chiang Dao